freedomofpress/securedrop-dev-docs/docs/dependency_updates.rst

    dependency.
 By relying on well-known, widely-used dependencies, we benefit from the many eyes that should be evaluating it.

+When to upgrade a dependency
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+In general dependencies should be upgraded whenever there is some specific need, whether it's for a new feature or to address a security vulnerability.

+If the upgrade fixes security vulnerabilities, it should be prioritized based on the severity.
+Non-security releases should be upgraded to after a `7-day cooldown <https://blog.yossarian.net/2025/11/21/We-should-all-be-using-dependency-cooldowns>`_.

+It may also be useful to upgrade dependencies to the latest major version so that any potential security fixes are easier to upgrade to.

+Development-only dependencies can be upgraded on a regular cadence without needing a concrete reason, with the belief that we'll benefit from improved tooling and linters.

 Updating dependencies
 ---------------------